Autoequivalences of toric surfaces

-We study the derived categories of smooth projective toric surfaces and show that the group of autoequivalences is generated by the standard equivalences and spherical twists obtained from $-2$-curves.
-We also prove a close link between spherical objects and certain pairs of exceptional objects.
+We show that the autoequivalence group of the derived category of any smooth projective toric surface is generated by the standard equivalences and spherical twists obtained from $-2$-curves.
+In many cases we give all relations between these generators.
+We also prove a close link between spherical objects and certain pairs of exceptional objects. \end{quote}